TylerKGates/project-one/psuedo.md

 when player wins, money goes to player's bank, when loses bet, money goes to dealer.

 pullCard function has to display player and dealer's hand.
+When player pressed "Stand" button, dealer goes.